LukasKri/Flex-Panels-Vanilla-JS/README.md

 All you need is just a web browser and internet access.

 ## Gained knowledge
-* Basic DOM manipulation via JavaScript:
+* Basic DOM (Document Object Model) manipulation via JavaScript:
   * Targeting nodes and its properties and methods
   * Using events for dynamic changes